Sia

 Sia Kate Isobelle Furler (/ˈsiːə/ SEE-ə; born 18 December 1975) is an Australian singer and songwriter.
 Born and raised in Adelaide, she started her career as a singer in the acid jazz band Crisp in the mid-1990s.
 When Crisp disbanded in 1997, she released her debut studio album, OnlySee, in Australia.
-She moved to London and provided vocals for the British duo Zero 7.
-Sia released her second studio album, Healing Is Difficult, in 2001, and her third, Colour the Small One, in 2004.
+Sia moved to London and provided vocals for the British duo Zero 7.
+She released her second studio album, Healing Is Difficult, in 2001 and her third, Colour the Small One, in 2004.

 Sia moved to New York City in 2005 and toured the United States.
 Her fourth and fifth studio albums, Some People Have Real Problems and We Are Born, were released in 2008 and 2010 respectively, and both were certified gold by the Australian Recording Industry Association and attracted wider notice than her earlier albums.
-Uncomfortable with her growing fame, Sia took a hiatus from performing and focused on songwriting for other artists, producing successful collaborations "Titanium" (with David Guetta), "Diamonds" (with Rihanna) and "Wild Ones" (with Flo Rida).
+Uncomfortable with her growing fame, she took a hiatus from performing and focused on songwriting for other artists, producing successful collaborations "Titanium" (with David Guetta), "Diamonds" (for Rihanna), "Wild Ones" (with Flo Rida) and "Pretty Hurts" (for Beyoncé).

-In 2014, Sia broke through as a solo recording artist when her sixth studio album, 1000 Forms of Fear, debuted at No. 1 in the U.S. Billboard 200 and generated the top-ten single "Chandelier" and a trilogy of music videos co-directed by Sia and starring child dancer Maddie Ziegler.
+In 2014, Sia broke through as a solo recording artist when her sixth studio album, 1000 Forms of Fear, debuted at No. 1 in the U.S. Billboard 200 and generated the top-ten single "Chandelier" and a trilogy of music videos she co-directed, starring child dancer Maddie Ziegler.
 Since then, Sia has usually worn a wig that obscures her face to protect her privacy.
-Her seventh studio album, This Is Acting (2016), spawned her first Billboard Hot 100 number one single, "Cheap Thrills".
-That year she also began her Nostalgic for the Present Tour, which incorporated dancing by Ziegler and others, and other performance art elements.
-Her eighth studio album, Everyday Is Christmas, was released in 2017 and reissued in 2018 with three bonus tracks.
-In 2018, she collaborated with Labrinth and Diplo in the group LSD, and they released their self-titled debut album in April 2019.
-Sia has written many songs for films, and she directed a feature film, titled Music, which was released in early 2021 alongside an album, Music – Songs from and Inspired by the Motion Picture.
+Her seventh studio album, This Is Acting (2016), included her first Billboard Hot 100 number one single, "Cheap Thrills".
+In 2016 she also began her Nostalgic for the Present Tour, which incorporated dancing by Ziegler and others, and other performance art elements.
+Sia's eighth studio album, Everyday Is Christmas, was released in 2017.
+In 2019, Labrinth, Sia and Diplo released an album, LSD.
+Sia has written many songs for films.
+She released her feature film directorial debut, Music, in 2021 to generally negative reviews, alongside an album, Music – Songs from and Inspired by the Motion Picture.
+Her tenth album, Reasonable Woman, was released in May 2024.

-She is an advocate for animal rights.
-Among the accolades received by Sia are nearly a dozen ARIA Awards, nine Grammy Award nominations and an MTV Video Music Award.
+Sia is an advocate for animal rights.
+Among her accolades are ten ARIA Awards, an MTV Video Music Award, and nine Grammy Award nominations.

 Early life and education

 Sia Kate Isobelle Furler was born on 18 December 1975 in Adelaide, South Australia.
-Her father, Phil Colson, is a musician, and her mother, Loene Furler, is an art lecturer.
+Her father, Phil Colson, is a guitarist, and her mother, Loene Furler, is an art lecturer.
 She is the niece of actor Kevin Colson.
-She said that as a child she imitated the performing style of Aretha Franklin, Stevie Wonder and Sting, whom she cites as early influences.
+At age 12, Sia stayed with family friend Colin Hay in New York City for a month, during which Hay attended the Grammy Awards.
+She cites watching the ceremony from his limousine as inspiration to pursue a music career.
+As a child, Sia imitated the performing style of Aretha Franklin, Stevie Wonder and Sting, and has cited them, in addition to Hay, as early influences.
 She attended Adelaide High School.